-Multi-disciplinary designer and educator creating work that investigates social and cultural systems.
+Multi-disciplinary graphic designer and educator creating work that investigates social and cultural systems.

 I am interested in the way meaning is constructed by the intentional combination of verbal and non-verbal elements in a pursuit of visual and intellectual agency that reflects or records the human condition.
 I see this practice as a specific segment of social design inspiring change through tangible messages presented as advocacy, activism, documentation, education, experiential frameworks, storytelling, visual narrative or visual rhetoric.